praveenambati1233/Docker_Kubernetes/README.md

-`docker run` command is used to run a container from an image.
+`docker run -d --name webapp image-name` check in local, if not present, pull from docker humber and runs the container

 `docker ps `  list containers

-`docker run image-name` check in local, if not present, pull from docker humber and runs the container

 `docker pull image-name ` pulls the image